Can you use it and not lose it?

 Your two vocal folds are positioned just behind your Adam’s apple and lie horizontally across the inside of your trachea.
 They are coated with mucous membrane and come equipped with their own tuning pegs, which are connected to the back ends of the folds.
 The folds remain open during regular breathing.
 But for every sound you make, their “tuning pegs” automatically pivot and close the folds so they are lying rim to rim next to each other.
 With each sound you decide to make, the muscles of the folds prepare and adjust by stretching, thinning and shortening the length of the rim that will vibrate.

-Higher pitches require: less air, the folds to stretch, thin out, and a shorter length of them to vibrate.
+Higher pitches require less air, the folds to stretch, thin out, and a shorter length of them to vibrate.
 For low notes, the reverse is true.
-The principle involved is similar to fretting the strings on a guitar – a shorter length and thinner string gives faster vibrations = higher pitches, a fatter string and longer length gives slower vibrations = lower pitches.
+The principle involved is similar to fretting the strings on a guitar – a shorter length and thinner string give faster vibrations = higher pitches, a fatter string and longer length give slower vibrations = lower pitches.

 To produce vocal sound, air is released from your lungs and vibrates your stretched and closed vocal folds.
 If you push too much air up against and through the folds, too much pressure is created.
 The muscles of your folds will tighten, your throat muscles tense, and your problems begin.
 Many singers unconsciously associate tension with big emotion and hard singing.
 For your sound to be big, just the opposite is needed.